Doctor Visits You Need to Make at Every Age

 In your 30s: Skin cancer screening

 Experts are divided on how often the average person needs a whole-body skin check—the USPSTF has yet to make a recommendation.
 However, the American Academy of Dermatology believes skin cancer screenings save lives, and they suggest you discuss your sun exposure history with a dermatologist to figure out how often you’ll need your moles examined.
-For most people not yet 30, skin checks are one of the five cancer screenings you probably don’t need yet.
 But for some, it could make sense to start as young as your 20s.
 If you have a family history of skin cancer, are fair-skinned, or have developed suspicious moles, you may need skin screenings yearly; others may be able to go less frequently.

 In your 30s: Eye exam